epomatti/azure-iot-hub-demo/README.md

 ## Enrollment

-Clone and run this to create certificates https://github.com/MattHoneycutt/ps-create-iot-solutions/tree/master/device-provisioning-sample
+Clone and run this to create certificates:

+https://github.com/MattHoneycutt/ps-create-iot-solutions/tree/master/device-provisioning-sample

+After generating the private key and the certificate, add an individual enrollment using the Portal.

+## Connect the Device

+1. Go to the DPS and copy the **ID Scope** value.
+2. Run the app again with the ID Scope value: `dotnet run <id_scope>`

 ## Security